- Home

 Income And Age Criteria For An Education Loan

 The loan approval also depends on the co-applicant’s repayment capacity.
 To evaluate this, lenders generally demand proof of stable employment or consistent business income.
 While there is no fixed minimum income threshold across lenders, the higher and steadier the income, the better.
 Age limits apply to both the applicant and the co-applicant to ensure they fall within the working-age bracket.
 As with most other loans, EMI affordability is assessed using the debt-to-income ratio.
 It is essential to ensure that repayment obligations remain manageable and do not cause financial strain.
+Using an Education Loan EMI Calculator can help applicants understand how different loan amounts, tenures, and interest rates affect their monthly EMIs.

 Credit Score And Co-Applicant Requirements